sharabassy/C-like-compiler/README.md

 followed the tutorial "A COMPACT GUIDE TO LEX & YACC" by Tom Niemann.

-design and implement a simple programming language using the Lex and Yacc compiler generating package.
+design and implement a simple programming language using the Flex and Bison compiler generating package.

 The Project comprises the following: